top of page

 Planning a wedding at the University of Toronto?
 It’s about more than just picking a venue—it’s about capturing your story in one of Toronto’s most iconic and historic settings.
 The campus is a stunning blend of collegiate gothic architecture, hidden courtyards, and tree-lined paths.
 It has a unique timeless vibe that looks incredible in photos, no matter the season.

-I’m Lucas, the lead storyteller behind Lucas T Photography.
-I’ve spent years documenting celebrations all over the University of Toronto campus, and while every archway is stunning, there are specific details couples should know before planning their session here.
-This guide will walk you through everything—from the best hidden spots to essential tips for getting cinematic wedding photos on campus.campus
+I’ve spent years documenting celebrations all over the University of Toronto campus as part of my Toronto wedding photography services.
+This guide will walk you through everything—from the best hidden spots to essential tips for getting cinematic wedding photos on campus.

 Wedding Spots at the University of Toronto

-U of T has a bunch of wedding spots, each with its own feel and photo ops.
+U of T has a variety of wedding spots, each with its own feel and photo opportunities.
 They might all be on the same historic campus, but they look super different in pictures.

 Hart House